 A partial pay installment agreement is a type of payment plan that allows taxpayers to pay a portion of their tax debt over time.
-This option is ideal for those who cannot afford to pay their taxes in full but can make monthly payments.
+This option is ideal for those who cannot afford to pay their tax bills in full but can make monthly payments.
+This process makes tax filing easy for taxpayers.
 But not everyone qualifies for this kind of payment arrangement.

-This article will discuss how to qualify for a partial pay installment agreement.
+This article will discuss how to qualify for an IRS installment agreement (partial payment agreement):

 Review Your Tax Debt